mianni1/macOS-Customisations/README.md

 ## Remote Desktop Installation

 The `setup_macos.sh` script installs Microsoft Remote Desktop.
+Useful for creating sessions with Azure workspaces or connecting to Win clients that have RDP enabled.

+## Microsoft Defender Installation

+The `setup_macos.sh` script installs Microsoft Defender.
+Decent AV, especially if you have MDE licensing.
+Worth noting you will need a license and also have to onboard the device to MDE after installing Defender on the Mac.
+For more information, check [this link](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/mac-install-manually?view=o365-worldwide).

 ## Gatekeeper Enable

 The `setup_macos.sh` script enables Gatekeeper on macOS.
+Enabling Gatekeeper is a good security measure to prevent unsigned binaries or applications without identified devs from being executed on the device.

+## Change MacBook Name

+The `setup_macos.sh` script changes the MacBook name to "Massimo's Nespresso Machine".
+This includes changing the hostname, local hostname, and computer name.